 Immerse Yourself in a New Culture

-Cafecito Amigo, which translates to “Friendly Coffee,” aims to bring together both native English Speakers and English Language Learners who are interested in learning about the culturally and linguistically diverse individuals who are our neighbors.
-Participants are encouraged to come to the event prepared to both listen to and/or share stories, songs, and enjoy friendly conversation.
+Cafecito Amigo, which translates to “Friendly Coffee,” aims to bring together both native English Speakers and English Language Learners who are interested in learning about the culturally and linguistically diverse individuals who comprise our community.
+People learning English are most welcome and strongly encouraged to attend or participate.

 The concept of the Cafecito Amigo program aligns with the Core Values of Douglas County Libraries.
 At Douglas County Libraries we aim to create meaningful connections that engage the community and foster growth and trust as we explore and discover together.

-The program is the creation of Spanish teacher Marta Pardo and Douglas County Libraries' Adult Literacy Specialist, Tiffany Curtin.
+The program is the creation of Spanish teacher Marta Pardo and Adult Literacy Specialist with Douglas County Libraries, Tiffany Curtin.
 Questions may be directed to Tiffany Curtin, 303-688-7646 or firstname.lastname@example.org.